telekom-security/tpotce/cloud/terraform/README.md

 $ terraform apply
 ```
 This will create your infrastructure and start a Cloud Server.
 On startup, the Server gets bootstrapped with cloud-init and will install T-Pot.
 Once this is done, the server will reboot.

+If you want the remove the built infrastructure, you can run [`terraform destroy`](https://www.terraform.io/docs/commands/destroy.html) to delete it.

 <a name="connecting"></a>
 ## Connecting to the Instance